 Transitional Management is available to individuals participating in the Transition to Community Living Initiative (TCLI).
 Transitional Management focuses on increasing the individual's ability to live as independently as possible, managing mental health symptoms, and re-establishing their community roles related to the following life domains: emotional, social, safety, housing, medical and health, educational, vocational, and legal.

 The Community Support Team (CST) provides a comprehensive, personalized treatment program for individuals with moderate behavioral health issues utilizing a team approach.
 The CST Team offers assistance in accessing resources, reducing psychiatric & addiction symptoms, and developing community living skills.

 Peer Support Services

-Certified Peer Support Specialists are individuals with lived experience who now, through their own recovery, assist others with behavioral health and substance use disorders.
-Support is provided to individuals related to personal needs such as housing, food, healthcare, and employment.
+Certified Peer Support Specialists are individuals with lived experience who now, through their recovery, assist others with behavioral health and substance use disorders.
+Peer Support helps others seeking recovery from behavioral health and /or substance use challenges.
+Support is often related to needs such as housing, food, healthcare, employment, and resources for recovery activities.

 Individual Support Services